dokku/dokku-elasticsearch/README.md

-elasticsearch:clone <name> <new-name>  NOT IMPLEMENTED elasticsearch:connect <name>           NOT IMPLEMENTED elasticsearch:create <name>            Create a elasticsearch service with environment variables elasticsearch:destroy <name>           Delete the service and stop its container if there are no links left elasticsearch:enter <name> [command]   Enter or run a command in a running elasticsearch service container elasticsearch:export <name> > <file>   NOT IMPLEMENTED elasticsearch:expose <name> [port]     Expose a elasticsearch service on custom port if provided (random port otherwise)
+elasticsearch:clone <name> <new-name>  NOT IMPLEMENTED elasticsearch:connect <name>           NOT IMPLEMENTED elasticsearch:create <name>            Create a elasticsearch service with environment variables elasticsearch:destroy <name>           Delete the service, delete the data and stop its container if there are no links left elasticsearch:enter <name> [command]   Enter or run a command in a running elasticsearch service container elasticsearch:export <name> > <file>   NOT IMPLEMENTED elasticsearch:expose <name> [port]     Expose a elasticsearch service on custom port if provided (random port otherwise)